FascinatedBox/lily/site/list_type.markdown

 `list::push(self: list[A], value: A)`

-Add an element to the list.
-If the list has the type `list[any]`, then any type can be pushed to the list.
+Add an element to the end of the list.

 `list::reject(self: list[A], f: function(A => boolean)) : list[A]`